History BA (Hons) module details

 This module introduces you to the history of anti-imperialist independence movements and the creation of new nation-states.
 It explores the ideologies and histories of independence movements, post-colonial conflicts, nation-building processes as well as the social and economic legacies of imperial rule in the post-colonial world.
 You will explore specific case studies which might include South Asia, Central and South America, Sub-Saharan Africa as well as the Balkans.
 You will develop an understanding of the ideologies of resistance against imperial rule, as well as decolonisation processes, and critically reflect on these.

-Thematic essay, 40%: You will a 1500 word analysis of the ideologies of independence movements, such as anti-imperialism, nationalism, or self-determination, paying particular attention to the historiographical approaches which historians have employed in their writing about these movements.
+Thematic essay, 40%: You will an analysis of the ideologies of independence movements, such as anti-imperialism, nationalism, or self-determination, paying particular attention to the historiographical approaches which historians have employed in their writing about these movements.

 Block 3: The World on Display